VirgilSecurity/virgil-crypto-c/docs/c_gmodule.md

     optional.

 scope:
     Defines component visibility within scope.
-The scope attribute is
+This attribute can be inherited.
+The scope attribute is optional.
-    optional.
 Its default value is "public".
-It can take one of the following
+It can take one of the following values:
-    values:

 Value: Meaning:
 public: Component is visible for outside world.